eikeconsulting/SocketheadCleanArch/Readme.md

 ```

 Note that Service and Infrastructure cannot directly "see" each other.
-In general, the Service project leverages infrastructure functionality through interfaces defined in
+In general, the Service project leverages infrastructure functionality through interfaces
-Domain.Contracts.
+defined in Domain.Contracts that are actually Implemented in Infrastructure.
+On the other hand,
+Infrastructure should never need anything from Service.

+The Service project will contain your Business Logic.
+Unlike the Infrastructure project,
+objects defined in the Services project do not need interfaces.
+They can be tested by
+mocking the interfaces that they depend on.

 ## Practices
 ### Entities